A new algebraic approach to genome rearrangement models

-Now we proceed with the formulation of path probabilities and the likelihood function within the genome algebra $\cA$.
 We fix the reference genome to be $\zee\in\cA$ (whose instances are the elements of $Z$, in particular $e\in Z$).
 Then, for any target genome $\zee g$ (where we have observed the instance $g\in G$) and each $k\in\NN_0$, we define the path probability $\alpha_k(\zee g)$ to be

 where $\zee\mapsto\zee g$ means ``genome $\zee$ is transformed into genome $\zee g$''.
 As usual, to find the path probability for an arbitrary genome $\zee h$ to be transformed into target genome $\zee g$, we can simply translate to the reference; that is, this is exactly the path probability for $\zee$ to be rearranged into $\zee gh^{-1}$, which is $\alpha_k(\zee g h^{-1})$.